openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 Edit a Subsection
 ==================

-You can add and delete Subsections, and select the grading policy, directly from the Course Outline.
+You can add and delete subsections, and select the grading policy, directly from the Course Outline.

-You can also open the Subsection in its own page, to perform those tasks as well as to set the Subsection release date, set a due date, preview a draft of the Subsection, or view the live course.
+You can also open the subsection in its own page, to perform those tasks as well as to set the subsection release date, set a due date, preview a draft of the subsection, or view the live course.

-Click on the Subsection title.
-The Subsection opens in its own page:
+Click on the subsection title.
+The subsection opens in its own page:

     .. image:: Images/subsection.png
        :width: 800

 =======================
-Set the Grading Policy
+Add a Graded Assignment
 =======================

-You can designate a Subsection as one of the assignment types that you specified in the grading policy.
+You can make a subsection a graded assignment.
+You select one of the assignment types that you specified in the grading policy.

-You set the grading policy for the Subsection from the Course Outline or from the Subsection page.
+You select the assignment type for the Subsection from the Course Outline or from the Subsection page.

-From the Course Outline, click the checkmark next to the Subsection.
-Then select a grading policy from the popup menu:
+From the Course Outline, click the checkmark next to the subsection.
+Then select the assignment type from the popup menu:

     .. image:: Images/course_outline_set_grade.png
        :width: 800

-From the Subsection page, click the text next to the **Graded as** label, then select a grading policy from the popup menu:
+From the Subsection page, click the text next to the **Graded as** label, then select the assignment type from the popup menu:

     .. image:: Images/subsection_set_grade.png
        :width: 800